What Can China and the World Expect from the Trump Administration in 2026?

 Translated from by Isabel Stein.
 Edited by Michelle Bisson.

 By 2026, the impact of the United States on China and the world is likely to look familiar rather than surprising.
-President Donald Trump’s second term can broadly be understood along two lines.
+We can broadly understand President Donald Trump’s second term along two lines.
 First, foreign policy.
 Trump continues to favor an “America First” approach that treats diplomacy as a series of deals rather than long-term partnerships.
 The United States is expected to focus heavily on maintaining dominance in the Americas, while still regarding China as a major strategic competitor in the Asia-Pacific.
-Although the language used toward China may occasionally soften, especially around high-level meetings, the underlying sense of rivalry remains unchanged.
+Although the language used about China may occasionally soften, especially around high-level meetings, the underlying sense of rivalry remains unchanged.

 Second is domestic policy.
 Trump seeks to reshape the U.S. system through deregulation, stricter immigration controls, tax reductions and expanded energy production.
 These priorities reflect the core promises of the MAGA agenda and are meant to reinforce economic growth and national self-reliance.
 China is increasingly framed as the main rival of the United States across manufacturing, technology, artificial intelligence and trade.
 In this context, “national security” has become a flexible concept used to justify competition and restrictions in areas far beyond traditional defense concerns.